 Timeline: The City will issue Notices of Availability and/or Requests for Proposals consistent with the SLA on at least one to two City-owned surplus sites each year for permanent affordable housing with preference for ELI or homeless households.
-Complete EIR for rezoning by July 2023.
+Complete EIR for rezoning by July 2023, facilitate entitlements and building permits within four years of disposition.
+Conduct an evaluation in 2029 and take subsequent action to accommodate the RHNA, if necessary, within one year.-

 Objective: Issue Notices of Availability and/or Requests for Proposals consistent with the SLA on at least one to two City-owned surplus sites each year, and advance affordable housing projects underway to completion.
 Notices will be posted on the City's website and distributed directly to developers, including nonprofit housing providers.
+Target 2,051 affordable units in the RHNA planning period, and in 2029, revisit and pursue alternative strategies as appropriate.